Class of 2018

 I worked for several years in Fundraising and Grant Writing for different non-profits and political campaigns.
 I was the Deputy Finance Director for Cutler for Maine where I was in charge of compliance with State election laws, building a voter database, and prospect research.
 After the campaign, I joined the Emanuel and Pauline A. Lerner Foundation as the Grants Administrator.

 Why did you choose to attend the University of Maine School of Law?

-Every time I met a lawyer I would ask them what their advice would be for someone considering law school.
+Every time I met lawyers I would ask them what their advice would be for someone considering law school.
 Each one encouraged me to pursue my interest.
 Because of my experiences using personal data to build successful fundraising strategies, I became really interested in how our personal data is used, and the ethical and legal obligations that businesses have to protect our data.
 I knew that I wanted to be a lawyer in order to be a part of that, but didn’t know how to articulate what that meant.
 (I got a lot of strange looks from lawyers and non-lawyers alike when I said I wanted to practice in data law.)
 When I began applying to law schools I saw an article about Maine Law’s Information Privacy Summer Institute, and I knew it was the right place to be.

 A year after I was accepted, I was a student in the Summer Institute when the Law School announced the newly approved Certificate in Information Privacy Law.
 It was confirmation that I had made the right choice.